Skip to content

 The engine

-The first parameter of every workflow is engine: WorkflowEngine.
-This is your handle into the substrate.
+The first parameter of every workflow is engine: WorkflowEngine — the substrate handle.
 Key methods:

 Method What it does

-engine.spawn(agent_slug) -> handle Spawn a fresh session of an agent profile; return its handle.
+await engine.spawn(profile, *, alias=None) -> handle Spawn a fresh session of an agent profile.

-engine.send(handle, text) Send a user-message turn into a session's inbox.
-Non-blocking.
+await engine.send(handle, text) -> str Send a turn into a session's inbox; await and return the final assistant message.

 Workflows are async defawait everything that returns a coroutine.